(a selection from 2003-2012)

 Researchers map the global spread of drug-resistant influenza, Science Daily, 9/11

-Studies show a spread in HIV among an unexpected Pakistani demographic, International Herald Tribune, Tribune Express, 8/11
+Studies show a spread in HIV among an unexpected Pakistani demographic, International New York Times, Express Tribune, 8/11

 Geographic analysis offers new insight into coral disease spread, Science Daily, 7/11